xenia-canary/game-patches/README.md

 Memory Breakpoints can be set in Cheat Engine or MSVC with `emit_source_annotations`.
   * Cheat Engine now includes Big Endian types (Must Enable Them).
-You can enable them by going to Edit > Options > Extra Custom Types To search the games memory change Start in the 'Memory Scan Options' panel to 0000000100000000, and Stop to 0000000200000000.
+You can enable them by going to Edit > Options > Extra Custom Types To search the emulator memory, change start range in 'Memory Scan Options' panel to `100000000`, and Stop to `200000000` (this may change depending on the programs you have running)
-Once you find a value you can attach CE's debugger to it to see what accesses that address, Debug The Value By Adding To It Or Decreasing it To See What Is Making The Value Decrease Or Add.
+Once you find a value you can attach CE's debugger to it to see what accesses that address.
-Hit View More Info Once You Determine The Perent Value Search For RCX=82XXXXXX In [IDA Pro](https://hex-rays.com/ida-pro/) Or [Ghidra](https://ghidra-sre.org/)

 ### Creating patch file
  0. Prerequisites: